ihowell/ihowell/README.md

 ## TL;DR: I am a Ph.D. student studying the interpretability in deep learning looking for industrial research positions

+Take a look at my [github.io](https://ihowell.github.io) to see my past publications and blog.

 - Pronouns: he/him
 - Twitter: @ihowrue
 - Currently learning about: generative models and what makes an interpretability method useful